motioneye-project/motioneyeos/board/avnet/zedboard/readme.txt

 Resulting system
 ----------------
-A FAT32 partition should be created at the beggining of the SD Card and the following files should be installed:
+A FAT32 partition should be created at the beginning of the SD Card and the following files should be installed:
 	/boot.bin
 	/devicetree.dtb